-Strip-searched Hackney teenager to sue Met Police
+Strip-searched Hackney schoolgirl to sue Met Police

 - Published

-A black schoolgirl who was strip-searched after being wrongly suspected of carrying cannabis is to sue the Met Police.
+A black pupil who was strip-searched after being wrongly suspected of carrying drugs is suing the Met Police.

 The 15-year-old, also known as Child Q, is also taking civil action against her school, the law firm Bhatt Murphy said.

-A safeguarding report this month found the search was unjustified and racism was "likely" to have been a factor.
+Scotland Yard has apologised after a safeguarding report found the search was unjustified and racism was "likely" to have been a factor.

-Speaking via her lawyers, the girl said she wants "cast-iron commitments to ensure this never happens again".
+Speaking via her lawyers, the girl said she wanted "cast-iron commitments to ensure this never happens again".

-In a statement released she said: "I want to thank the thousands of people across the world of all backgrounds who have offered me support - both publicly and through messages conveyed to my legal team - following everything I've been through.
+In a statement, she said: "I want to thank the thousands of people across the world of all backgrounds who have offered me support - both publicly and through messages conveyed to my legal team - following everything I've been through.

 "I know I am not alone."

+Hundreds of people have joined a protest organised by Hackney Cop Watch at Stoke Newington police station.

-During the incident, the girl was taken out of an exam to the school's medical room and strip-searched by two female Met police officers, while teachers remained outside.
-No other adult was present and her parents were not contacted.
+During the incident, the girl was taken out of an exam to the school's medical room and strip-searched by two female Met police officers searching for cannabis, while teachers remained outside.

 Her intimate body parts were exposed and she was made to take off her sanitary towel, according to the review.
 No drugs were found.